Newton Abbot (constituency)

 Newton Abbot is a constituency in Devon represented in the House of Commons of the UK Parliament since 2024 by Martin Wrigley of the Liberal Democrats.
 It was previously represented since its 2010 creation by Anne Marie Morris, a Conservative.

+Constituency profile

+Newton Abbot is a constituency in Devon.
+It is named after its largest town, Newton Abbot, which has a population of around 31,000.
+Other settlements in the constituency include the towns of Kingsteignton, Teignmouth and Dawlish and the villages of Bishopsteignton and Kingskerswell.

+Traditionally a rural market town, Newton Abbot became an important railway town during the Industrial Revolution.
+Teignmouth and Dawlish are historically fishing ports that grew into popular seaside resort towns.
+The constituency has overall average levels of wealth, with the villages and rural areas generally being more affluent than the towns.
+The average house price is lower than the national and South West England averages.

+The constituency has a high average age with a large retiree population.
+In general, residents have average levels of education and high rates of homeownership.
+Levels of household income and child poverty are similar to national averages.
+A high proportion of residents work in the retail and tourism industries and a low percentage claim unemployment benefits.
+White people made up 98% of the population at the 2021 census.

+At the local district council, most of the constituency is represented by Liberal Democrats with some Independent councillors in Newton Abbot and Conservatives in and around Kingsteignton.
+At the county council, which held elections in 2025, Reform UK representatives were elected in Newton Abbot and its surroundings, whilst Teignmouth and Dawlish elected Liberal Democrats.
+An estimated 57% of voters in the constituency supported leaving the European Union in the 2016 referendum, higher than the nationwide figure of 52%.

 History

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies proposing to create this constituency for the 2010 general election which increased the number of seats in the county from eleven to twelve.

 It replaced the southern part of the former Teignbridge seat, including the town of Newton Abbot itself, as well as Dawlish and Teignmouth.
 Nominally, the 2010 result was a gain of the seat (LD-Conservative) on a swing of 5.8%.
 Teignbridge's other successor saw a very similar 6% swing, with a much larger margin for the same winning party in Central Devon at the 2010 election.

 Boundaries

 2010–2024

 The District of Teignbridge electoral wards of: